A guide to budget sim racing

 For a budget sim racing setup I would usually suggest a USB extension cable as the standard cable on some steering wheels can be restrictive to optimising your room layout.

-A benefit of a headset is not only that you can communicate with others while online, it keeps things quieter for anyone also in the room (although most steering wheels and pedals make a noise) and other audio distractions are reduced for you.
+A benefit of a headset is not only that you can communicate with others while online, it keeps things quieter for anyone else in the room (although most steering wheels and pedals make a noise) and other audio distractions are reduced for you.

 Speakers do not have to be anything fancy if you go this route.
 The old-school Logitech Z906 is a great surround sound offering, but there are plenty of well-praised desktop speakers at cheaper prices.
+Or just get some KEF LS50 bookshelf speakers like I have.
+Because music.

 Television or monitor?